 - Things to cut down to increase productivity and achieve desired results.

 Performance goals and goals performance review can then be an agreement between an employer and an employee at that point.
 However, they can also be self-imposed.
 Personal initiatives are common as employee goals include promotions and pay raises.

 The focus here is taking your own initiatives, setting your own goals, and helping to achieve uncommon results daily in your career.

-If you want to know how to achieve your goals, I recommend you getting the Make It Happen Handbook.
-You will be getting a week-by-week action plan so as to help you achieve your goal step by step.
+If you want to know how to achieve your goals, I recommend you get the Make It Happen Handbook.
+You will be getting a week-by-week action plan to help you achieve your goal step-by-step.

 Why You Need to Set Performance Goals

-Here are some good reasons you should be setting your own performance goals:
+Here are some good reasons you should be setting your own employee goals.

 To Meet Organizational Requirements

 The requirements of your work might be daunting and even beyond your reach.
-However, when you carefully plan and set goals towards meetings these requirements, you will find untapped energy, resources, and even more opportunities to accomplish your goals.
+However, when you carefully plan and set goals for meeting these requirements, you will find untapped energy, resources, and even more opportunities to accomplish your goals.

 Renowned American management consultant Peter Drucker said: